-X=3.20 m Y=0.00 m [Room Nr.
-1] Coverage: 69.6% The Status bar indicates the overall COVERAGE of the active sound system design.
+The Status bar Coverage: 68.5% indicates the overall Coverage of the active sound system design.
 It states the relative coverage as a percentage based on the rated opening angle of each loudspeaker and the resulting coverage of the listening area.
-By default, the status bar also shows a LEVEL value for the direct sound pressure level at the position of the mouse cursor.
+By default, the status bar also shows a Level value for the direct sound pressure level at the position of the mouse cursor.